thaismvelez/thaismvelez/README.md

 ---
 #### 💼 What I Do:
 - **Data Analysis**: Skilled in **SQL**, **Tableau**, **Power BI** and **Google Sheets** for data-driven decision-making.
+- **Creative & Analytical Problem-Solving**: I enjoy exploring data, creating visual dashboards, and applying strategic thinking to uncover insights and improve business outcomes.

+#### 📊 Featured Projects:
+- **Data Projects**: A portfolio of diverse projects showcasing real-world applications of business analytics through SQL, Google Sheets, Tableau, and Power BI.
+These projects reflect my ability to analyze data, design interactive dashboards, and translate complex datasets into clear, actionable insights.
+View them on GitHub:

+#### 🛠️ Skills:
+- **Languages**: SQL
+- **Tools**: Tableau, Power BI, Google Sheets, Excel
+- **Concepts**: Data Cleaning, Data Visualization

+#### 🔗 Connect With Me!
+Feel free to explore my work and reach out for collaboration or new opportunities.
+I'm currently seeking to join a company where I can apply my data analytics skills—whether in marketing analytics or a related role—to help drive impactful, insight-based decisions.
+I'm especially interested in mission-driven companies in health and fitness, SaaS, or fintech, where data is used to make a real difference.
+With a strong foundation in business intelligence tools like Tableau, Power BI, SQL, and Google Sheets, I aim to turn data into meaningful strategies that fuel growth and innovation.

 <!--
 **thaismvelez/thaismvelez** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.